percona/pmm-doc/docs/quickstart.md

     You only need to provide the [IAM user access key](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/aws.html#creating-an-access-key-for-an-iam-user) or assign an [IAM role](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/aws.html#creating-an-iam-role) and PMM discovers the Amazon RDS DB instances available for monitoring.

-    Before you add Amazon instance for moniitoring you should have the following:
+    Before you add Amazon instance for monitoring you should have the following:

     - AWS RDS Access Key and RDS Secret Access Key.
 This key should have permission to monitor RDS.
     - Recommended: Enable *Enhanced Monitoring* option in the settings of your Amazon RDS DB instance.